w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate the use of assistive technologies to navigate data tables.
-Emphasize how header cells are announced before or after the data cells they are associated to.
+Emphasize how header cells are announced before or after the data cells they are associated with.
 * Show examples of header cells.
-Explain that these cells must convey clear and succinct information about the data the column or row contains.
+Explain that these cells must convey clear and succinct information about the data in the column or row.
 * Show examples of tables with headers that span multiple rows or columns.
 Discuss with students which of the cells should be the header cells and how many rows or columns the headers should span.
-Some authoring tools let specify the scope of header cells.
+Some authoring tools let content authors specify the scope of header cells.
 Otherwise, content authors must provide that information through annotations for designers and developers to implement these tables.
 * Introduce accessible tools that produce appropriate markup for header cells.
 Explain how to designate a given cell as header and how to define the header scope via the tool's user interface.

 #### Ideas to Assess Knowledge for Topic